logo for the-organic-gardener.com on Planting Potatoes

 For 'Maincrops' plant 45cm (18") apart in rows 75cm (30") apart.

-PLANTING POTATOES IN FURROWS: With deep well drained and cultivated soil you can take out a furrow piling soil to make a ridge on both sides of the row.
-Place the tubers on the bottom of the furrow or plant them in a hole in the bottom of the furrow.
-Draw soil over the potatoes to cover as explained above.
+With deep well-drained and cultivated soil I often take out a furrow piling soil into ridges on both sides of the row.
+The tubers go on the bottom of the furrow, sometimes I plant them in a hole too.
+Soil is drawn over the potatoes to cover.

-This method allows you to turn a furrow into an earthed up ridge.
-It is easy to keep the potatoes well earthed up.
-You may get a bigger crop this way by keeping the tubers moist and well protected.
+Then by moving soil across I will turn a furrow into an earthed up ridge.
+It's good to have the potatoes well earthed up.
+You may get a bigger crop as the potato tubers are covered, moist and well protected.

-GROWING IN COMPOST TRENCHES Potato plants can be grown in well-rotted garden compost trenches assuming they're not saturated.
+Potato plants can be grown in well-rotted garden compost trenches assuming they're not saturated.
 Avoid raw unfinished compost which risks an attack by soil pests like millipedes or slugs.
+Otherwise you stand to gain a good potato crop this way.
+Some gardeners report that planting potatoes on the compost or manure heap is also a success.

 Garden Gate